trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ```

 where ``\bm{n}_a`` and ``\bm{n}_b`` are the surface normals of the interacting particles.
-Implementation note: TrixiParticles.jl uses
+In acceleration form, TrixiParticles.jl uses the local smoothing length:
 ```math
 \left.\frac{\mathrm{d}\bm{v}_a}{\mathrm{d} t}\right|_{ab}^{\text{curvature}}
 = -\sigma h (\bm{n}_a - \bm{n}_b),
 ```
-which uses the same normal-difference direction but scales the magnitude with the
-local smoothing length ``h``.
-For constant ``h``, this factor can be absorbed into
-the coefficient ``\sigma``; for variable smoothing lengths, it makes the curvature
-contribution depend on the local kernel support.

 #### Wall adhesion force